 The strategy of starting by improving services in well-to-do areas, thereby increasing the amount of money that can be used later to deliver services to disadvantaged individuals or groups, has been shown again and again to be insufficient to eliminate inequalities in access to services.
 States should direct their efforts to creating the institutions and structures necessary for enabling environment that ensures everyone can exercise their rights, while prioritising direct assistance for the individuals and groups who face the greatest barriers to access to water and sanitation services.

 Financial transfers from the State to service providers should be properly targeted, so as to benefit only the poor and disadvantaged individuals and groups, as opposed to the utility's customers in general.
-Planning takes place at the national, as well as at regional and local levels,

 Planning takes place at the national, as well as at regional and local levels, depending on the extent of decentralisation and how State functions are organised.
 A wide range of actors may be involved, from finance ministries and relevant line ministries to local authorities, service providers, national human rights institutions and regulatory bodies, civil society organisations, and the users of water and sanitation services themselves.
-The planning process in cities and at the national level may be more complex than for a small town or village, but it will generally follow the same steps: